George Papadopoulos’ Wife, Simona Mangiante, Wants Donald Trump To Pardon Her Husband

 — George Papadopoulos (@GeorgePapa19) June 1, 2018

-As documented by The Washington Post, Mifsud sent an email to Papadopoulos that the Russians had dirt on Hillary Clinton in the form of “thousands of emails.”
-Shortly thereafter, in an email exchange, Mifsud introduced Papadopoulos to Ivan Timofeev who works closely with the Russian Ministry of Foreign Affairs, according to The BBC.
+As documented by the Washington Post, Mifsud sent an email to Papadopoulos that the Russians had dirt on Hillary Clinton in the form of “thousands of emails.”
+Shortly thereafter, in an email exchange, Mifsud introduced Papadopoulos to Ivan Timofeev who works closely with the Russian Ministry of Foreign Affairs, according to BBC.
 This, among other accusations, is what landed George in hot water.

 George Papadopoulos' wife Simona Mangiante Papadopoulos: "I trust and hope and ask to President Trump to pardon him." pic.twitter.com/ASYP0RE7Vj